machacd/mechemu/README.md

 Fortran implementation of a mechanistic emulator applied to hydrological models based on the shallow-water equations.

-## Quick intro into setup for own problems
+## Quick intro into the included minimal example

 For a more detailed information on the theory of mechanistic emulators, see the referenced articles.